Our Shared History. Our Shared Purpose.

-Western New York’s strategic location on the Great Lakes has made it both a terminus and a gateway of migration.
-It was first settled by New Englanders following the Revolutionary War.
-The opening of the Erie Canal provided an easy route west, attracting the first of many waves of immigrants from all over Europe.
-Many remained in the area and have been followed in recent years by immigrants from all over the world.
+Western New York’s strategic location on the Great Lakes has made it both the terminus and the gateway of migration.
+First home to Native American communities, the region was later settled primarily by New Englanders following the Revolutionary War.
+The opening of the Erie Canal provided an easy route west, attracting the first of many waves of immigrants from Europe.
+Many remained in the area and have been followed by immigrants from all over the world.

 The Western New York Genealogical Society was founded in 1974 to help preserve and encourage interest in the area's rich genealogical heritage.
-Its focus is on the eight Western New York counties - Erie, Niagara, Genesee, Wyoming, Orleans, Chautauqua, Cattaraugus and Allegany - which today comprise the area of the original Holland Land Company purchase.
+Our work focuses on the eight counties of Western New York - Erie, Niagara, Genesee, Wyoming, Orleans, Chautauqua, Cattaraugus and Allegany - that were originally part of the Holland Land Company Purchase.

-11/1/2014: WNYGS Launches the Veterans Memory Initiative, a month-long local campaign in support of the Library of Congress's Veterans History Project
+10/01/2015: WNYGS Encourages Continued Participation in the Library of Congress's Veterans History Project

 06/01/2015: Well-Known Author and International Family History Expert Lisa Alzo To Be Featured Speaker at the 2015 WNYGS Fall Luncheon & Lecture

 01/15/2015: Society Announces 2015 Member Meeting Schedule and Topics